Why We are Needed

-As a recent widow, Atiya was desperate to find a way of supporting her family.
-She started teaching at a local school but could not earn enough to run the household.
+As a recent widow, she was desperate to find a way of supporting her family.
+Atiya started teaching at a local school but could not earn enough to run the household.
 She tried to supplement her income by stitching cloth and providing basic beauty services from her home yet even that was not enough.

 Realising that she needed to improve her skills, Atiya enrolled at the Hunar Foundation.
 Soon after gaining her beauty therapy qualifications, she was taken on by a salon in Karachi.